VENUS: Strong-lensing model of MACS J1931.8-2635 -- revealing the farthest multiply imaged supernova: Lensing Analysis

+Provided the lack of spectroscopic identification, we further explore combined NIRCam and HST/ACS photometric analysis of this galaxy.
 We derive the stellar properties of galaxy Charybdis with \texttt{Bagpipes}, following the procedure detailed in Section \ref{sec:spec-modelling}.
 Provided the observed diameter of galaxy Charybdis, we use the photometric extraction within a $1.4''$ radius aperture.
 The \texttt{Bagpipes} photometric redshift is $z_{\rm phot, Charybdis} = 3.4 \pm 0.1$, compatible with the \texttt{eazy} and lens model values.
 After demagnifying the flux, we find -- on average from the fits to the three demagnified images -- a galaxy stellar mass $\log_{10} (M_{\star}/\Msol) = 10.64 \pm 0.24$, a star formation rate (SFR) of $(48.5 \pm 11.5) \Msol$\,yr$^{-1}$ and a stellar mass-weighted age of $(560\pm150)$\,Myr.
 Noticeably, we do not detect the galaxy in the VLT/MUSE data, neither in continuum or emission lines, despite at least images 14.1 and 14.2 lying well within the field-of-view and 14.3 being at the edge.
 Assuming $z_{14} \in [3.3, 3.7]$ and that Ly-\textalpha\ escapes from the galaxy, we would expect to detect it in the range $[522, 571]$\,nm, but do not detect any significant feature there.
 Further analysis of this intriguing lensed galaxy and its apparent spiral structure is left to future work.